PacoReinaCampo/MPSoC-DV/requirements/psl/book/chapters/chapter2.md

 In this example, the primary document requires adherence to specific standards for C programming, Ethernet, and quality management systems.

-## Importance in Standards Development
+## IMPORTANCE IN STANDARDS DEVELOPMENT

 Normative references are crucial in the development and implementation of standards because they:
 - **Ensure Interoperability:** By referencing common standards, documents ensure that different systems and components can work together seamlessly.